 What'sNEW

 An animal snatches useful DNA directly from a completely different organism. ...This 'stolen' gene then underwent epigenetic optimization... with remarkable precision.
 These words come in commentary about an investigation of a mystery among supergiant isopods: How can they "survive more than five years without a single meal?"
-The study describes a textbook example of macroevolutionary progress enabled by cross-kingdom gene transfer.
+The study describes a textbook example of macroevolutionary progress enabled by cross-kingdom gene transfer, nstalled and optimized by operating software within the recipient genome.

 The cover story in a new issue of Science reviews new evidence for very old immune-system genes.
 Many of those genes in eukaryotes appear to have close relatives in bacteria and archaea.
 "You can imagine early eukaryotes coming along and plucking one from bacteria ...," Aaron Whiteley of the University of Colorado Boulder says.
 Very old genes acquired by cross-kingdom HGT are surprises for the mainstream theory of evolution; they are consistent with cosmic ancestry.